-What You Need to Shoot
+What You Need to Shoot Macro

-This lens is manual-focus only and you will need to use a macro rail, such as our StackShot Extended Macro Rail or our Mini Novoflex Focusing Rack.
+This lens is manual-focus only and you will need to use a macro rail, such as a StackShot Extended Macro Rail or our Mini Novoflex Focusing Rack.
 These provide essential support to prevent blur from lens shake (which is very noticeable at higher magnifications) and allows for micro adjustments in distance to and from your diminutive subject.

 The effective aperture is going to be much smaller than what is displayed on your camera due to the extreme magnification of the lens.
-Keep this in mind when calculating your exposure–your aperture needs to be multiplied by the magnification, plus 1, that you are using.
+Keep this in mind when calculating your exposure – your aperture needs to be multiplied by the magnification, plus 1, that you are using.
 For example, if you are shooting a penny at 5x magnification at f/13, you are effectively shooting at f/78 (f stop x (magnification + 1).

 As you can see in this picture of the penny, even with a 1 second exposure and an LED lamp, there is not a lot of light on the subject.
 Also, when hovering over a very small subject, you tend to cast a shadow on an already dark scene.
 A macro ring light is essential for combating these very small apertures.
 This lens is compatible with our Canon MT-24EX Macro Twin Ringlite Flash.